 Something cool about Hawaii is that you’ll see lots of farms throughout the island growing all kinds of fruit and vegetables and raising animals.

-On Oahu, you can head to Na Mea Kupono Lo’i Kalo, a taro farm that’s so much more!
+While visiting Oahu, you can head to Na Mea Kupono Lo’i Kalo, a taro farm that’s so much more!

 Taro root has been the staple starch of the Hawaiian people for generations and generations.
-You’ll learn how to prepare, plant and grow this important food on the farm tour.
+You’ll learn how to prepare, plant, and grow this important food on the farm tour.

 67. CHECK OUT A NIGHT MARKET

 Night Markets are all the rage these days and that’s because they are so awesome!

 The Honolulu Night Market is a popular one and you’ll find local artists, designers, musicians, artisans, and chefs.
 It’s perfect for your Hawaii vacation.

 The ukulele is such a huge part of Hawaiian culture nowadays.
 And one of the most famous ukulele makers is Kamaka Ukulele.